trexjacket/trexjacket/docs_src/whatisthis.rst

 .. image:: media/extension_architecture.PNG

-Now that you have a good handle on the extensions framework, head over to the :doc:`getting_started` guide for a short walkthrough of what the development experience is like.
+Now that you have a good handle on |ProductName|, head over to the :doc:`getting_started` guide for a short walkthrough of what the development experience is like.

 .. raw:: html